nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Recommended Deployment
 ######################

-This document aims to describe the systems and their components involved in deploying a Nuts node in a production environment.
+This document describes the systems and their components involved in deploying a Nuts node in a production environment.
-The target audience are engineers that want to deploy a Nuts Node in their environment for a Service Provider (SP).
+The target audience are engineers that want to deploy a Nuts Node.

-It does not detail services and interfaces specified by Bolts: those should be documented by the particular Bolts and should be regarded as extensions to the deployment described here.
+It does not detail services and interfaces specified by use cases: those should be documented by the particular use case and should be regarded as extensions to the deployment described here.

 The container diagram documents the recommended way of deploying a Nuts node using the features supported by the Nuts node's version.